shannon-lab/zapdos/doc/content/source/kernels/ReactionSecondOrderLogForShootMethod.md

 # ReactionSecondOrderLogForShootMethod

-!alert construction title=Undocumented Class
-The ReactionSecondOrderLogForShootMethod has not been documented.
-The content listed below should be used as a starting point for documenting the class, which includes the typical automatic documentation associated with a MooseObject; however, what is contained is ultimately determined by what is necessary to make the documentation clear for users.

 !syntax description /Kernels/ReactionSecondOrderLogForShootMethod

 ## Overview

-!!
-Replace these lines with information regarding the ReactionSecondOrderLogForShootMethod object.
+`ReactionSecondOrderLogForShootMethod` is the derivative of an second order reaction term used to calculate the sensitivity variable for the shoothing method.
+For more information on the implementation of the shoothing method within Zapdos, please reference to [ShootMethodLog.md].

 ## Example Input File Syntax

-!!
-Describe and include an example of how to use the ReactionSecondOrderLogForShootMethod object.
+An example of how to use `ReactionSecondOrderLogForShootMethod` can be found in the test file `Acceleration_By_Shooting_Method_SensitivityMatrix.i`.

+!listing test/tests/accelerations/Acceleration_By_Shooting_Method_SensitivityMatrix.i block=Kernels/SM_Ar*_quenching

 !syntax parameters /Kernels/ReactionSecondOrderLogForShootMethod